November 2025 in Science at MED MUNI

 We are very excited about your interest in this meeting format and look forward to seeing you on Monday, May 20 at 8 am.

-We bring you a selection of the most interesting things in science and research at our faculty in the shortest month of 2025
+We bring you a selection of the most interesting events that took place at our faculty in the field of science and research in November 2025.